Wednesday, 8 March 2023

 • Bridge.
 A position in a poetic rhythm that is normally mid-colon.
 Equivalently: a position where colon-break is avoided.
 More loosely, a position where word-break is avoided.

 • Bucolic caesura.
-The result of a hexameter line having a four-beat colon at line-end: that is, a combination of 8 + 4 beats, 3 + 5 + 4 beats, etc. Equivalently: colon break at the end of the fourth foot.
+The result of a hexameter line having a four-beat colon at line-end: that is, a combination of 8 + 4 beats, 3 + 5 + 4 beats, etc. Equivalently: colon break after the eighth beat.
 The name is ancient, from Greek βουκολικὴ τομή (Bassett 1919: 353).
-(Sometimes called ‘bucolic diaeresis’: the alternate term comes from the scholastic preoccupation of treating feet as prescriptive rather than descriptive, and so seeing foot-end as somehow different from mid-foot.)
+(Obsolete term: ‘bucolic diaeresis’.)

 • Caesura.
 The end of one colon and the start of the next.
 More loosely, used to refer to any position with a word-break.

 • Colon.
 In Homeric metre, a prosodic unit that is well adapted to the hexameter rhythm.
-Frequently used prosodic units tend to be attached more or less rigidly to a particular position in the line.
+If a prosodic unit is used frequently, it tends to be attached more or less rigidly to a particular position in the line; in that case it is called a ‘formula’ or ‘metrical formula’.
 Any point in mid-colon is called a bridge; the start or end is called a caesura.

 • Dactyl.
 A foot with the rhythm — ⏑⏑.